-The upcoming middleweight bike from RE will enter into multiple overseas markets, which makes it a crucial global product for Royal Enfield.
-Royal Enfield has been bullish on opening stores in international markets.
-Interestingly, the Interceptor 650 will be RE’s first-of-its-kind global model that will be pitted against several international middleweight motorcycles.
-The estimated aggressive pricing for the 650cc bike could play an important role to lure its target customers.
-That said, the bike’s price might fall in range of Rs 3.5 lakh to Rs 4 lakh.
-Upon its launch, the new RE bike will take head-to-head against the Harley Davidson Street 750 that costs Rs 5.14 lakh (ex-showroom).
-Read – 2017 Royal Enfield Himalayan Price & Details
+The new middleweight bike is a crucial global product for Royal Enfield.
+The Chennai bikemaker has been bullish on opening stores in international markets.
+Interestingly, the Interceptor 650 is RE’s first-of-its-kind global model that put up against the several international middleweight motorcycles.
+As mentioned above, the base version of the Royal Enfield Interceptor 650 has been made available at Rs 2.50 lakh.
+The Custom and Chrome models are priced at Rs 2.57 lakh and Rs 2.70 lakh respectively.
+All are ex-showroom.
+The aggressive pricing for the 650cc bike will play an important role to lure its target customers.
+Read – 2018 Royal Enfield Himalayan Price & Details

 |Engine||648cc, single-cylinder, air-oil cooled|

-Power for the Royal Enfield’s middleweight bike will come from a parallel-twin, 648cc, fuel injected engine.
-The air-oil cooled motor features a small radiator, which will be fitted in front of the engine on the double-cradle chassis.
-It’s the most powerful engine from Royal Enfield delivering a maximum power output of 47bhp at 7,100rpm, while yielding a peak torque of 52Nm at 4,000rpm.
-For feeding power to the rear wheel, there will be a 6-speed gearbox.
-The bike also gets digital spark ignition – TCI.
+Power for Royal Enfield’s middleweight bike comes from a parallel-twin, 648cc, fuel injected engine.
+The air-oil cooled motor features a small radiator, which is fitted in front of the engine on the double-cradle chassis.
+It’s the most powerful engine from Royal Enfield delivering a maximum power output of 47bhp at 7,250rpm, while producing a peak torque of 52Nm at 5,250rpm.
+Channelling power to the rear wheel is a 6-speed gearbox.
+The bike also gets a digital spark ignition – TCI.

 The bike features dual exhausts and optional ABS.
 In terms of styling, the bike takes cues from the Continental GT series, however changes have been made to accommodate the all-new larger engine.
-In line with the new norms for two-wheelers, the engine will comply with the new BSIV emission norms.
+In line with the new norms for two-wheelers, the engine meets the new BSIV emission norms.
 The modern 650cc twin engine has been developed on a global platform that would carry the Royal Enfield legacy.
 It has been designed to offer the right balance between power, torque and usability, and to ensure a smooth and unintimidating riding experience.
 Check Out – India’s 5 Best Modified Royal Enfield Bullets

-The Interceptor 650 will be the most powerful RE motorcycle in the country.
-On the fuel efficiency ground, this new middleweight motorcycle will be a decent performer.
-While the bikemaker hasn’t yet revealed the official mileage figures of the bike, it is estimated to return fuel economy of around 15-20kmpl in city and 20-25kmpl on the highways.
+The Interceptor 650 is the most powerful RE motorcycle in the country.
+On the fuel efficiency ground, this new middleweight motorcycle is a decent performer.
+While the bikemaker hasn’t yet revealed the official mileage figures of the bike, it is estimated to return fuel economy around 15-20kmpl in city and 20-25kmpl on the highways.

-Braking duties on the new Royal Enfield bike will be taken care of by 320mm front and 240mm rear disc brakes.
-The ABS (Anti-Lock Braking System) will also come as standard on the bike.
+Braking duties on the new Royal Enfield bike are carried out by 320mm front and 240mm rear disc brakes.
+The ABS (Anti-Lock Braking System) comes as standard on the bike.
 Aiming to ensure a comfortable ride, the company has equipped it with 41mm front fork, 110mm travel upfront and twin coil-over shocks, 88mm travel rear suspension unit.
 Read About – Royal Enfield 1000cc Bike By Carberry Motorcycles

 Being a global product, the Interceptor 650cc, powered by the high capacity engine could play a major role in reversing image of the Chennai-based bike maker, known for making niche products across the globe.
-It will be a crucial product for RE that could strengthen its position in the middleweight bike segment.
-The new middleweight RE Interceptor 650 will face challenge from the Harley-Davidson Street 750 in the segment.
-Estimated to be priced aggressively, the Interceptor 650 is expected to be a more lucrative offering out of the two.
+It’s a crucial product for RE that could strengthen its position in the middleweight bike segment.
+The new middleweight RE Interceptor 650 takes on the Harley-Davidson Street 750 in the segment.
+Priced aggressively, the Interceptor 650 is expected to be a more lucrative offering out of the two.